Fort Myers Drug Violations Lawyer

 Florida statutes explicitly state that it is illegal for someone in possession of a controlled substance to “sell, manufacture, deliver or possess [the substance] with an intent to sell.”
 The potential sentences for those charged with intent to sell are going to be stricter than those charged with simple possession.

-How Is The Determination Made To Charge Someone With The Intent To Sell?
+How Is The Determination Made To Charge Someone With Intent To Sell?

 The authorities look at the circumstances of the arrest to infer the intent to distribute.
 They may have found packaging materials, baggies or other drug paraphernalia in addition to the drugs.
 They may have located rolling papers, scales or testing kits.
 In some cases, the authorities will find large amounts of money – indicative of past sales – or firearms.
 All of these issues can be evidence that the drugs were not for personal use.